 Take Home Messages

 • Optimal protein intake decreases with training age, because your body becomes more efficient at preventing protein breakdown resulting from training and less protein is needed for the increasingly smaller amount of muscle that is built after each training session.
-The magnitude of this effect is unclear.

 Effect of protein intake on strength, body composition and endocrine changes in strength/power athletes.
 Hoffman JR, Ratamess NA, Kang J, Falvo MJ, Faigenbaum AD.
 J Int Soc Sports Nutr.
 2006 Dec 13;3:12-8.